dreamportdev/Osdev-Notes/98_Drivers/Timers.md

 # Timer

+Timers are mainly useful if we want to develop a multitasking kernel, the timers are used to keep track of the time a task has been running and decided wheter it has to give space to another task in the queue, or not.

+In this chapter we are going to see how to enable and configure a timer, using the one provided by the APIC, and having an IRQ generated everytime the timer expires.

 ## Types

-There are different sources when talking about timers on modern computer, this document will be focused on the PIT and the Apic Timer.

-Mostly in the second, it will use the first just for calibration purposes.
+There are different sources when talking about timers on modern computer, it depends on the architecture, and the hardware, in this this document we are going to set-up the Apic Timer, but to calibrate it properly we are going to use another timer the PIT.

+The Programmable Interrupt Timer (aka PIT) is a legacy hardware present in x86-* architectures (in more modern architecture is not really present but it is emulated) that was once used to generate an irq everytime a counter reaches zero.
+And the irq were sent to another hardware that was responsible of handling the hardware interrupt requests (IRQs) the PIC8259.

+On more modern hardware the PIC processor was replaced by the APIC, and this one came with it's own timer.

+But here the catch: one of the easiest way to calibrate properly the Apic timer is still to use the legacy PIT.

 ## Few words about the PIT

-Even if we are going to use the PIT timer only for calibrating the APIC timer, is worth spending few words on it.
+Even if we are going to use the PIT only to set-up correctly the APIC timer, is worth spending few words on it.
 Especially to understand why we are going to use certain values.

 First the PIT has basically 4 communication ports: